 Why Should You Journal?

 Maintaining a journal can be immensely beneficial for anyone.
-It develops your writing habits quite strongly, stimulates your creativity and promotes a sense of general wellbeing.
+It develops your writing habits quite strongly, stimulates your creativity, and promotes a sense of general wellbeing.
 It is a process that helps you clear your thoughts and emotions and translates into problem-solving skills.
-Journaling for mental health increases your focus and productivity, optimizes your creative potential and speeds up your ability to manifest goals.
-A journal recording your life is invaluable because it empowers you to track your behaviours and patterns over time.
+Journaling for mental health increases your focus and productivity, optimizes your creative potential, and speeds up your ability to manifest goals.
+A journal recording your life is invaluable because it empowers you to track your behaviors and patterns over time.
 This recorded history can illustrate the trajectory of your personal growth and remind you of important moments in your life.

 Benefits of Journaling for Mental Health